Swimming at the 2024 Summer Olympics – Women's 200-metre individual medley: Background

-Prior to the event, the world and Olympic records were held by Katinka Hosszú of Hungary, with times of 2:06.12 (2015) and 2:06.58 (2016), respectively.

 The US' Kate Douglass won bronze at the previous Olympics, won the event at the 2023 and 2024 World Championships, and she had the fastest qualifying time of 2:06.79, set at the US Olympic Trials.
 Alex Walsh, also from the US, won the 2022 World Championships and won silver at the 2023 Championships.
 Walsh had the fourth fastest qualifying time of 2:07.63.
 Australia's 2022 World Championships silver medallist Kaylee McKeown had the third fastest qualifying time of 2:06.99, and Canadian Summer McIntosh had the second fastest qualifying time of 2:06.89.

 SwimSwam predicted McKeown would win, Douglass would come second and McIntosh would come third, while Swimming World predicted McIntosh would win, Douglass would come second and McKeown would come third.
 Prior to the start of the event, Douglass, McKeown and McIntosh had all won gold medals in previous events, and Yanyan Li from SwimSwam believed that the event "looked to be an even higher-stakes race than expected".

 The event was held at Paris La Défense Arena, which was converted to a swimming pool for the swimming events.